a3s-app/A3S-guides/docs/FRONTEND-GUIDE.md

 **Step 1** — Open `src/scss/_a11y-fixes.scss` (create it if it doesn't exist yet)

+The `_` prefix is a Sass convention called a **partial**.
+It tells the Sass compiler "don't compile this file on its own — it will be imported by another file."
+Without the `_`, the build would try to compile it as a standalone CSS file.
+JS files don't use this convention because the JS bundler (Rollup) handles imports differently — every file is resolved through `import` statements, so no naming prefix is needed.

-Add your rules there.
-This file is for overrides that don't belong to any single component — focus indicators, chat widget tweaks, screen reader fixes, etc.
+Add your rules in this file.
+It's for overrides that don't belong to any single component — focus indicators, chat widget tweaks, screen reader fixes, etc.

 You have access to all Bootstrap variables (`$gray-700`, `$spacer`, `$border-width`, etc.) and mixins (`@include media-breakpoint-down(sm)`).